 Now, as food lovers we at Chowhound realize it’s not reasonable to cut all meat out cold turkey, and what’s the fun in that anyway?
 If veganism is on the horizon for you, that’s great (and we have plenty of content to help you along the way), but a little bit less goes a long way, and if we all cut back a couple of days a week we can collectively have a pretty big impact.
 Oh, and we’ll also save money, maybe wind up with improved health, and will probably cook more adventurously, too—happy by-products of a regular day or two of eating plants every week.

 Here are five ways to start exploring the produce aisle that won’t have you missing meat for a moment.

 Buy Meaty Vegetables

 Believe it or not, the plant kingdom has a lot of savory, even meaty-tasting options for folks who crave the salty, chewy, juicy experience of eating red meat.
-One of the easiest and most convincing swaps is grilling portobellos instead of porterhouse: These big funghi change into a remarkably meaty texture when cooked, and when seasoned with a bit of balsamic or Worcestershire sauce, even the most blood-hungry steak lover can find some satisfaction in a thick slab (especially with a classic steakhouse side of baked potato).
-Get the Easy Balsamic Garlic Grilled Portobello Mushrooms recipe.
+One of the easiest and most convincing swaps is grilling portobellos instead of porterhouse: These big fungi change into a remarkably meaty texture when cooked, and when seasoned with a bit of balsamic or Worcestershire sauce, even the most blood-hungry steak lover can find some satisfaction in a thick slab (especially with a classic steakhouse side of baked potato).
+Get our Barbecued Portobello Mushrooms with Black Bean and Corn Succotash recipe, or try this Easy Balsamic Garlic Grilled Portobello Mushrooms recipe.

 …Or Fishy Ones